Jaguar S-Type (1999): Overview

-The supercharged S-Type R (Jaguar STR for short) joined the lineup in 2002, and the hope was that it would compete with BMW's M5 and the Mercedes E55 AMG.
+The supercharged S-Type R joined the lineup in 2002, and the hope was that it would compete with BMW's M5 and the Mercedes E55 AMG.
 The R was powered by the newly revised hand-built 4.2-Litre V8 with an Eaton M112 supercharger, producing 400 hp and could accelerate from 0 to 60 mi/h in 5.3 seconds (0 to 100 km/h in 5.6 s).
 The top speed was limited to 155 mph.
-It included 18-inch (457-millimeter) alloy wheels, wire-mesh grille, and monochromatic paint.
-The R also has a rear apron, side-skirts, and front apron with built-in fog-lamps, a rear spoiler, a brace located near the rear subframe, and R badging on the boot lid and both front fenders (wings).
+It included 18-inch alloy wheels, wire-mesh grille, and monochromatic paint.
+The R also has a rear apron, side-skirts, and front apron with built-in fog-lamps, a rear spoiler, a brace located near the rear subframe, and R badging on the boot lid and both front wings.

 The Jaguar S-Type R is able to produce an extra 20 bhp with a modified pulley.

 Also added on the 2003 model was an electronic parking-brake paddle-switch that replaced the conventional manually operated lever for the rear brakes.
 For the 2003 model year, the Jaguar S-type was given a six-speed, automatic ZF 6HP26 transmission as well as a revised 3.0-litre V6 engine with 235 hp (US spec) versus 240 hp for the 1999 to 2002 models.
 The 2003 model featured a revised dash, centre console, and a grille with the Jaguar badge to give the vehicle a more Jaguar-like appearance, and a flip-open key was devised for the ignition.

 A minor facelift on the 2004 model year featured redesigned front and rear aprons, a slightly modified grille, remodelled rear light clusters, an aluminium bonnet, and a new 2.7-litre V6 diesel engine with 207 hp.
 The windscreen washer jets were incorporated into the windscreen wiper arms.
 There were no changes made to the cabin interior.
 2006 to 2007 models featured no fog lights.

+There were 291,386 S-Types produced during its production run of 1999 to 2007.